GoInterject/GoInterject.github.io/wGetStarted/L-Create-RunOnOpen.md

 ##  **Overview:**

-Some reports require default values, settings or have summary pages that must be pulled before others in order for the report to function properly.
+Some reports require default values, settings, or have summary pages that must be pulled before others in order for the report to function properly.
 Using the Run on Open INTERJECT property will auto-run the first tab that appears.
 This can save time and helps streamline INTERJECT processes.

 We will walk through Run on Open using the [ Customer Aging Report ](/wGetStarted/L-Create-CustomerAging.html).